Housing two (or more) ball pythons together makes a lot of sense.

 Can Two Female Ball Pythons Be Housed Together?

+Can two ball pythons live together, if they are both female?
 While two females are less likely to fight with each other, the answer is still no. They can make each other miserable, because they really just want to be on their own.

 They may come across as being peaceful to each other, but actually, they may simply be ignoring each other.
 There won’t be any social communication and it can still cause stress for both of them.

 Even though there will be less fighting, your snakes may still suffer from a lack of appetite or health concerns from being together.
 The best thing to do if you want multiple snakes is to keep them each in their own enclosure.